-Growth, all by itself, isn't enough.
-We want everyone to experience the benefits of that growth through a rise in their standard of living.
-One measure of whether everyone is benefiting is whether all households earn enough to pay their bills.
+measure of whether everyone is benefiting is whether all households earn enough to pay their bills.
 If they do, then we can consider them to be self-sufficient households.
-Increases in self-sufficiency generally mean incomes are rising faster than costs.
+Increases in self-sufficiency generally mean incomes

 Kansas City's historical affordability advantage is slipping and currently ranks 8 out of 11.
 While most metros saw significant progress in becoming more affordable between 2017 and 2022, Kansas City's progress stagnated and appears to have reversed in the last year.
+Figure 2.43 to the right.

-Figure 2.43: Percent of Workers in Households with Self-Sufficient Incomes
+Percent of Workers in Households with Self-Sufficient Incomes